JoshuaMulliken/docker-openvpn-easy/README.md

 The key part is `--net=container:openvpn-easy` which tells docker to utilize the network of the other container so that you can access resources that are behind a vpn from another container.

 _I personally use this to access an irc server that is behind a vpn to provide a bouncer on a server so that I can get my messages on my laptop when I log back on every day._

+## Contributing

+Interested in contributing through sourcehut?
+Checkout [this intro](https://git-send-email.io) to `git send-email` or feel free to use the GitHub repo.